Comparing Copper, Brass, and Bronze: Key Differences Explained

 4. Durability

 Bronze is a very strong material with a firm structure and hardly bends.
-Furthermore, its corrosion resistance, makes it highly durable.
-Copper likewise is durable, but is easier to work with than bronze.
-Furthermore, it is flexible and wears and tear-resistant.
+Furthermore, its corrosion resistance makes it highly durable.
+Copper, likewise, is durable, but is easier to work with than bronze.
+Furthermore, it is flexible and wear and tear-resistant.

 Brass is more susceptible to cracks and scratches.
 In terms of durability, Bronze > Copper > Brass.